btcguide/btcguide.github.io/_pages/verify-receive-address/advanced.md

 ##### Caravan

-3. Turn on Wi-Fi inside Tails, and visit:  https://unchained-capital.github.io/caravan/
+3. Turn on WiFi inside Tails, and visit:  https://unchained-capital.github.io/caravan/
-4. Turn off Wi-Fi
+4. Turn off WiFi
 5. Click "WALLET"
 6. On the right side of the page, set 2 of 3 quorum, and set P2WSH address type
 6. On the left side of the page, select the dropdown to "Enter as text", and type in all 3 of your Zpubs [shown](https://btcguide.github.io/setup-wallets/coordinate-multisig-advanced) on either your Cobo or Coldcard